-Chinch bugs are above ground pests that feed on turfgrass throughout the growing season.
-They can cause severe damage to bluegrasses, ryegrasses, fescues and bentgrasses.
+The problem Chinch bugs are above ground pests that feed on turfgrass throughout the growing season.
+They can cause severe damage to most cool-season grasses.
 Chinch bug populations tend to be highest in years with prolonged hot, dry weather.
-But with proper analysis of the conditions and effective application timing, you can neutralize this threat and keep your clients' turfgrass healthy year after year.
+But with proper scouting and effective application timing, you can neutralize this threat and keep your turfarass healthy.